A bicycle for the senses

 Headset displays connect sensory extensions directly to your vision.
-Equipped with sensors that perceive beyond human capabilities, and access to the internet, they can provide information about your surroundings wherever you are.
+With sensors that perceive beyond human capabilities, and access to online data, headsets can provide useful information about your surroundings wherever you are.

 Until now, visual augmentation has been constrained by the tiny display on our phone.
 By virtue of being integrated with your your eyesight, headsets can open up new kinds of apps that feel more natural.

 Every app is a superpower.
 Sensory computing opens up new superpowers that we can borrow from nature.
 Animals, plants and other organisms can sense things that humans can’t: